Abs3601/Landing-Page/README.md

 I still feel like the code can be much cleaner and that it is quite messy.
 And I also feel like I don't fully understand exactly why I defined certain things, however, I am gaining a much better understanding of the display types now.

 Still a long way to go.

+## Third commit - Making the quote section

+I have absolutely no idea how to line up the quote with the author like it's lined up in the image, I tried a lot of things but I just cant get it to work.

+I suppose it's fine as is now and then I'll go back to it later maybe.